matheusdsb/algorithms/README.md

 # algorithms

-A simple application that is used for test some algorithms, such as binary search
+A simple application that sorts an array using insertion sort method, and after that, searches for a value in this array using binary search

 ## Prerequisites